Code Scope of Action:

 See also ^action ( action )^ usage which allows action code to be run during export.

-Another useful aspect of ^value^ is that it give access to 'raw' attribute data without any process - that is why there's the reference above to some data types needing use of format().
+Another useful aspect of ^value^ is that it give access during export to 'raw' attribute data without any process.
+That is why there is the reference above to some data types needing use of format().
 The upside of this raw state is attributes like HTMLMarkupText and HTMLQuoteHTML have no effect; unlike older versions non-ASCII are not encoded.
 If using the HTML Export process to generate/export formats other than HTML or if accessing the command line it is often necessary to use different forms of escaping.
 These different outputs can be achieved by using the action code formatting operators within the ^value()^ call.
-For exporting $Text, in HTML format, ^text^ will give a better result but for other export formats ^value($Text)may suffice.
+For exporting $Text, in HTML format, ^text^ will give a better result but for other export formats ^value($Text)^ may suffice.